arklian/patina/tools/git/gerrit/workflow.md

 This can be done by:
 1. Go to the branch with the changes
    - Alternatively, checkout the branch from Gerrit using Download -> Checkout and Create Branch
-2. Run `git pullo` to rebase the commits in the branch onto origin/main
+2. Run `git pullg` to rebase the commits in the branch onto origin/main
 3. Look at which files have merge conflicts in Sublime Merge
 4. Open those files in IntelliJ or search the codebase (cmd+shift+f) for `>>>>>>`
 5. Resolve merge conflicts locally and save